gWOLF3/bitbox/README.md

 kubectl get pods -A
 minikube service bitbox-http --namespace bitbox
 ```

 *(the last command could change, depending on your hosting platform)*

 **Customization:**

+Login password can be set with `VNC_PASS` env variable. (default: satoshi) However, in the future login will be done through bitkey/moneybutton integration.

 Try changing the `BITCOM` environment variable in the `charts/bitwork.yaml`to your own.
 You can also unset it alltogether to get the full mempool stream.